 The issue with FOB energy consumption is all the electrical equipment needed and the amount of fuel required to run the generators needed to power this equipment – and, more critically, the cost in lives to get this fuel from point A to point B to the base.

-On the dismounted Soldier and Marine the issue is the weight and space of the batteries.
-We have great disposable batteries, but we can cut the weight of these disposable in half by using re-chargeable batteries coupled with a lightweight solar panel to charge these batteries before, during, and after a 72-hour patrol.
-This weight savings can then be traded for more mission essential equipment like food, water, and ammunition – or simply left alone to make the Warfighter lighter and more agile.
+On the dismounted Soldier and Marine, the issue is the weight and space of the batteries.
+We have great disposable batteries, but we can cut the weight of these disposable in half by using rechargeable batteries coupled with a lightweight solar panel to charge these batteries before, during, and after a 72-hour patrol.
+These weight savings can then be traded for more mission essential equipment like food, water, and ammunition – or simply left alone to make the Warfighter lighter and more agile.

-Our radios, navigation systems, and night vision devices allow us to see and communicate faster, further, and better than our adversaries, but it comes with a cost: energy needs – in short: weight.
+Our radios, navigation systems, and night vision devices allow us to see and communicate faster, further, and better than our adversaries.
+Still, it comes with a cost: energy needs – in short: weight.

 When did this movement toward renewable energy in the military first truly begin?

 The best answer was getting our Soldiers and Marines off the roads.
-To do this we minimized our convoys through the reduction of logistics resupplies.
+To do this, we minimized our convoys through the reduction of logistics resupplies.
 This was best done through the reduction of fuel use.
-This is when solar power started playing a key role.
+This was when solar power started playing a key role.

-To underscore this in 2009 the Secretary of the Army issued a strategy which became policy and widely accepted.
-Energy offices were created and renewable energy became more legitimized.
+To underscore this, in 2009, the Secretary of the Army issued a strategy that became policy and widely accepted.
+Energy offices were created, and renewable energy became more legitimized.